saltstack/salt/doc/ref/states/requisites.rst

 The ``prereq`` requisite is a powerful requisite added in 0.16.0.
 This requisite allows for actions to be taken based on the expected results of a state that has not yet been executed.
-In more practical terms, a service can be shut down because the prereq knows that underlying code is going to be updated and the service should be offline while the update occurs.
+In more practical terms, a service can be shut down because the ``prereq`` knows that underlying code is going to be updated and the service should be off-line while the update occurs.

 The motivation to add this requisite was to allow for routines to remove a system from a load balancer while code is being updated.